Five9 and NiCE CXone are two of the most established players in the Contact Center as a Service (CCaaS) market.

 While evaluating the market leaders, it’s worth considering other options that might offer a different balance of features and value.

-While Five9 and NICE CXone offer comprehensive contact center solutions, Nextiva combines the positives of both.
+While Five9 and NiCE CXone offer comprehensive contact center solutions, Nextiva combines the positives of both.
 It offers easy-to-use and AI-powered contact center software that small businesses prefer because of its intuitive interface and simplified reporting capabilities.

 Nextiva adds affordability to advanced features.
 It offers several pricing plans to help companies choose one based on their needs.